zewenn/learning/c/l0_toolchain/curriculum.md

 2. #### So what is `<stdio.h>`

    `stdio.h` is the header file, we will learn about header files later, for now you only need to know that `stdio.h` is contained in the **C Standard Library**.
-The **C Standard Library** or **std** provides neccessary functions to communicate to the os.
+The **C Standard Library** or **std** provides necessary functions to communicate to the os.
 In this case we include the `stdio` file which handles IO stuff (IO meaning Input-Output, that's why its named stdIO).

    ##### `<>` vs. `""`